Running the Splunk OpenTelemetry Collector on Darwin

 Solution

-The full configuration involves some manual steps to build a custom binary for Darwin (Mac OS X) for AMD64 or for ARM64 for the Splunk distribution of the OpenTelemetry Collector.
+The full configuration of the Splunk distribution of the OpenTelemetry Collector involves some manual steps to build a custom binary for Darwin (Mac OS X) compiled for AMD64 or for ARM64.

 If you want to get started without compiling software and wrangling dependencies, you can use a pre-compiled binary of OpenTelemetry Collector, but this solution does not include the additional functionality included in the Splunk-Otel-Collector.